Maybe's a Strong Word

 “You don’t have to be afraid.
 I’m not going to do anything weird.
 We’re only going to talk,” the old man reassured her.

-“I see ghosts.
-You have an occultism shop.
+“I see ghosts and you have an occultism shop.
 You should understand how I feel.”

 He chuckled and opened the door to his study.
 She thought that he was living there with Chris, but it seemed not; the young guy was only coming from time to time which only meant the messy room was actually his uncle’s.
 He told her to take a seat in the middle of the room and she complied silently.